 6. Cracker Cast Net

 Cracker nets are available in 6 to 10 ft in size and has a wide range of mesh sizes from 1/4″ to 5/8″ so you can select the exact mesh you want for your target bait species.
-It also has a 1.5 pounds weight per foot which is on the heavy side and is not as easy to cast.
+It also has a 1.5 pounds weight per foot, which is heavy and not as easy to cast.

 It comes with a storage bucket for transport.

-These nets are also made by Calusa and are a premium option.
+Calusa also makes these nets, and they are a premium option.

 Pros